MrLuna12/kidscash-Student-Points-Management-System/README.md

 # Kids Cash Development System

-⚠️ **Notice: This Software is No Longer Actively Maintained**

-Kids Cash was developed to meet specific needs, but as of 01/08/24, active development and updates for this software have been discontinued.
-The application is provided here in its last stable state, and no further updates are planned.

-## Overview

 ![Kids Cash Main Page](public/images/frontpage.png)

 Kids Cash is a web application designed to help churches manage and track students' points earned through various activities, achievements, and behaviors.
 The system provides a user-friendly interface for users to assign points, view student profiles, and generate reports.